-- What is natural selection? - What evidence is there for evolution? - Why is evolution considered the unifying concept of biology? - How has the current theory of evolution led to more biodiversity? - What role do genetics play in evolution? - How do the concepts of "natural selection" fit together in terms of evolution?
+- What is natural selection?

+- What evidence is there for evolution?

+- Why is evolution considered the unifying concept of biology?

+- What role do genetics play in evolution?

+- How do the concepts of "natural selection" fit together in terms of evolution?
-- Explain the concept of natural selection.
-Trace the development of Darwin's theory of natural selection. - Research examples of natural selection; describe why the adaptation occurred and the time frame involved (i.e., Galapagos finches, peacock females, peppered moths, deer mice, moray eels, warrior ants). - Describe how natural selection can lead to speciation.
-Analyze how speciation creates biodiversity. - Explain how scientists know when speciation events occurred. - Explain the role that genetics plays in evolution.

-- Explain the four forces involved in evolution: mutation, genetic drift, gene flow or migration, and natural selection.
-Analyze how these forces can account for all the genotypic variation observed in the world today. - Build and explain a cladogram. - Contrast the punctuated equilibrium and gradualism models of evolution.
+• Explain the concept of natural selection.
+Trace the development of Darwin's theory of natural selection.

+- Research examples of natural selection; describe why the adaptation occurred and the time frame involved (i.e., Galapagos finches, peacock females, peppered moths, deer mice, moray eels, warrior ants). - Describe how natural selection can lead to speciation.
+Analyze how speciation creates biodiversity. - Explain how scientists know when speciation events occurred. - Explain the role that genetics plays in evolution. - Explain the four forces involved in evolution: mutation, genetic drift, gene flow or migration, and natural selection. - Build and explain a cladogram.